-May is Action on Stroke Month, an initiative that aims to raise awareness on the symptoms and risk factors associated with stroke.
+May is Action on Stroke Month, an initiative that aims to raise awareness of the symptoms and risk factors associated with stroke.

 In the UK, stroke is the third biggest killer behind heart disease and cancer.
 Thanks to advances in science and medicine and better awareness, the number of people dying from stroke has almost halved in the last two decades.

-However an ageing population, rising obesity rates, and unhealthy lifestyles mean many people are at higher risk of stroke than ever.
+However, an ageing population, rising obesity rates, and unhealthy lifestyles mean many people are at higher risk than ever.

 Know the signs